 It can cover the cost of treatment as well as the cost of medical evacuation if things get worse and you have to be shifted back to your own country.

-Uzbekistan Trip Cancellation Insurance for International Travellers – FAQs
+Uzbekistan Trip Cancellation Insurance for International Travelers – FAQs

 A trip cancellation insurance plan can provide adequate coverage if your trip is cancelled at the last moment after you have made all the arrangements.